udem-dlteam/pnut/artifact.md

 The `examples` directory contains examples that can be compiled with pnut-sh.
 They come precompiled in the `examples/compiled` directory, but can be regenerated with `./examples/prepare.sh`.
-Those examples are much smaller than `pnut.sh` and we encourage you to inspect the code and run them to get a feeling of the capabilities of Pnut and the shell.
+Those examples are much smaller than `pnut-sh.sh` and we encourage you to inspect the code and run them to get a feeling of the capabilities of Pnut and the shell.

 Note that certain examples require specific compilation options to work properly (mainly for speed).
 These options are set with a C comment starting with